Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 # Recipe-WorldWide-Project.4
 <img width="1290" alt="Screen Shot 2023-05-06 at 12 13 08" src="https://user-images.githubusercontent.com/111317260/236620760-f9e61e04-9cf7-4203-a732-78b66bc46c63.png">

-Recipe WorldWide is a Blog post website where Users get to share Recipes fr0m around the world, The admin can Add posts, Add Images, Create content for the blog posts , Manage User requests on adding blog post whcih the user can create when Signed up & logged into there account , The user can send a email when they sign up to the site if they have any Questions or ideas.
-The aim of this site was to Bring all Recipes and people together to share there way of cooking.
+Recipe WorldWide is a website that functions as a platform for blogging, where users can share their favorite recipes from various parts of the world.
+The website administrator has the authority to add posts, images, and create content for the blog.
+Users who are signed up and logged into their accounts can submit their blog posts, and the admin is responsible for managing the requests.
+Moreover, users can send emails to the site's administrators if they have any questions or ideas.
+The primary objective of this site is to bring individuals and their unique cooking methods together by providing a space for sharing recipes.

 [Live Link to Recipe WorldWide](https://project-4-fsf.herokuapp.com/)